- What is System Design?

 - The next module will be Programming Constructs where you will study Functions, Recursion, Pointers, Structures, Unions, Dynamic Arrays, and Asymptotic Notations.
 Both of these modules will take 7 weeks each.

-- After completing the beginner modules, you will move forward to the intermediate level focused on Problem Solving & CS fundamentals where you will be taught all the necessary data structures and algorithms like Stack & Queue, Binary Trees, Tries, Hashmap & Heap, Dynamic Programming and Graph Algorithms, etc.
+- After completing the beginner modules, you will move forward to the intermediate level focused on problem-solving & CS fundamentals where you will be taught all the necessary data structures and algorithms like Stack and queue, Binary Trees, Tries, Hashmap and heap, Dynamic Programming and Graph Algorithms, etc.

 - Now, comes the advanced module.
 You will be given two choices, of whether you want to do specialization in Backend or FullStack.
 Here, you will learn high-level design, and low-level design (object-oriented design) with projects.
 It will take around 15 weeks for completion.

 There will be optional electives for advanced programmers as the last module where you can choose one or more electives from Advanced DSA, Concurrent Programming, and Product Management.
 Each of these electives will take approximately 4 weeks to complete.